emrichmp/mist/dev_checklist.md

 # To Do
 [] - Use thunk for fetches
-[] - Use component did mount for those fetches
+[] - Use componentdidmount for those fetches

 # Breakdown